-Thiruvananthpuram and also brought a running hotel in the Canaona, Paloliem, South Goa, India named Castle House, in view of further expansion.
+Company is also making an investment by acquiring a running hotel in the Canaona, Paloliem, South Goa, India named Castle House, in view of further expansion and the same is in under process.

 RISK MANAGEMENT:

 Risk management is an integral part of the Company's business process.
 With the help of experts in this field, risks are carefully mapped and a risk management framework is evolved.
 Pertinent policies and methods are set forth to mitigate such risks.
 The Company has taken several measures at all its properties to beef up its security preparedness.
 In addition to the physical security measures, the Company has also taken adequate insurance cover to meet financial obligations which may arise from any untoward incidents.